mdsteiner/EFAtools/cran-comments.md

 0 errors | 0 warnings | 2 notes

 * This is a new release.
+* Possibly mis-spelled words in DESCRIPTION: All words are correct.
 * libs sub-directory has more than 1MB (from the compiled .cpp files)